lm3nitro/Projects/EDR/Wazuh/Part 2-SSH.md

 ## Attacking

 Once SSH was installed on the target host, I then moved to the attacking host to perform the SSH brute-force attack.
-I will be using Hyrda to perform the attack along with a list of user and password wordlist:
+I will be using Hydra to perform the attack along with a list of user and password wordlist:

 ![Pasted image 20240428174334](https://github.com/lm3nitro/Projects/assets/55665256/2a8b6fd7-44d9-4d20-9564-2eae56ec7f17)